Capabilities

 | HTTP Probe | CAP_PING_HTTP (32) | Allow HTTP probe tasks |

-Newly registered agents default to a capabilities value of 56 (all three ping capabilities enabled).
+Newly registered agents default to a capabilities value of 60 (auto upgrade plus all three ping capabilities enabled).

 Configuration